Spijkervet/BYOL/README.md

 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | BYOL + linear eval.  | 192 | 224x224 | ResNet18 | 256 | 100 | Adam | _ | **0.828** |
 | Logistic Regression | - | - | - | - | - | - | 0.358 | 0.389 |
-The pre-trained models are saved every *n* epochs in \*.pt files, the final model being `model-final.pt`

 ### Finetuning
 Finetuning a model ('linear evaluation') on top of the pre-trained, frozen ResNet model can be done using: